jwkidd3/react-workshop/lessons/10-tailwindcss/B-tailwind-basics.md

 ---
-description: "Tailwind CSS works differently than you may expect for styling your page.
-Brian starts to dig into it with you."
+description: "Tailwind CSS works differently than you may expect for styling your page.   starts to dig into it with you."
 ---

 I'm going to need you to suspend everything you know about CSS best practices for this section.
 At the start this going to feel gross and weird.
 But stick with me.
 I initially had similar feelings towards React too.